vossi1/v8502/readme.md

 - C128 Diagnostic cartridge
 - Elite 128

-:x: **BEWARE: I got good CPLD's from China, but there are some XC9572XL FAKES out there!**

 **For a WDC 65C02 you have to cut the small trace in the other solder jumper.**